Vaishnavism: Southern India

 The Pallava dynasty of Tamilakam patronised Vaishnavism.
 Mahendra Varman built shrines both of Vishnu and Shiva, several of his cave-temples exhibiting shrines to Brahma, Vishnu, and Shiva.
 In the age of the Pallava domination, which followed immediately, both Vaishnavism and Shaivism flourished, fighting the insurgent Buddhists and Jains.
 The Pallavas were also the first of various dynasties that offered land and wealth to the Venkatesvara temple at Tirumala, which would soon become the most revered religious site of South India.
 The Sri Vaishnava acharya Ramanuja is credited with the conversion of the Hoysala king Vishnuvardhana (originally called Bittideva) from Jainism to Vaishnavism, consolidating the faith in Karnataka.
 The Chalukyas and their rivals of the Pallavas appear to have employed Vaishnavism as an assertion of divine kingship, one of them proclaiming themselves as terrestrial emanations of Vishnu while the other promptly adopted Shaivism as their favoured tradition, neither of them offering much importance to the other's deity.
 The Sri Vaishnava sampradaya of Ramanuja would hold sway in the south, the Vadakalai denomination subscribing to Vedanta philosophy and the Tenkalai adhering to regional liturgies known as Prabandham.

 According to Hardy, (Note: Friedhelm Hardy in his "Viraha-bhakti" analyses the history of Krishnaism, specifically all pre-11th-century sources starting with the stories of Krishna and the gopi, and Mayon mysticism of the Vaishnava Tamil saints, Sangam Tamil literature and Alvars' Krishna-centred devotion in the rasa of the emotional union and the dating and history of the Bhagavata Purana.) there is evidence of early "southern Krishnaism", despite the tendency to allocate the Krishna-traditions to the Northern traditions.
 South Indian texts, including the Manimekalai and the Cilappatikaram, show close parallel with the Sanskrit traditions of Krishna and his gopi companions, later widespread in North Indian text and imagery.
 Hardy argues that the Sanskrit Bhagavata Purana is essentially a Sanskrit "translation" of the bhakti of the Tamil alvars.

 Devotion to the southern Indian Mal (Perumal) may be an early form of Krishnaism, since Mal appears as a divine figure, largely like Krishna with some elements of Vishnu.
 The Alvars, whose name can be translated "immersed", were devotees of Perumal.
 They codified the Vaishnava canon of the south with their most significant liturgy, the Naalayira Divya Prabandham, traced to the 10th century as a compilation by Nathamuni.
 Their poems show a pronounced orientation to the Vaishnava, and often Krishna, side of Mal.
 But they do not make the distinction between Krishna and Vishnu on the basis of the concept of the avatars.
 Yet, according to Hardy, the term "Mayonism" should be used instead of "Krishnaism" when referring to Mal or Mayon.
-The early Alvars glorified Vishnu bhakti, but also expressed sympathy for Shiva bhakti, sometimes even describing Shiva and Vishnu as one.
+The early Alvars glorified Vishnu bhakti, but also expressed sympathy for Shiva bhakti, sometimes even describing Shiva and Vishnu as one, although they do recognise their united form as Vishnu.